 - Length of clothing shall preclude indecent exposure when the student is sitting, standing, or performing and normal school activity.
 Garments worn must be hemmed and must be within 5 inches from the top of the knee cap.
 Pants must be worn in an appropriate manner (maintained at the waistline). - No form-fitting apparel, apart from denim jeans with pockets.
-Yoga pants, tights, leggings, and jeggings are not permitted, unless they are accompanied by an approved top that is within 5 inches from the top of the knee cap.

-- See-through blouses, bare midriffs, or low-cut attire are not permitted and there will be no visible cleavage. - Jeans may not have holes above the approved hemline.
+Yoga pants, tights, leggings, and jeggings are not permitted, unless they are accompanied by an approved top that is within 5 inches from the top of the knee cap. - See-through blouses, bare midriffs, or low-cut attire are not permitted and there will be no visible cleavage. - Jeans may not have holes above the approved hemline.
 If jeans have holes above the approved hemline, the student must wear tights underneath the jeans.
+Distressed jeans or large holes in jeans are unacceptable.
 Jeans must be worn in an appropriate manner (maintained at the waistline).
 For purposes of this dress code, "approved hemline" means 5 inches from the top of the knee cap. - No pajama pants or pants being perceived as pajamas. - No trench coats of any kind. - Footwear shall be a part of the regular attire.
 House shoes are not allowed. - Strapless or spaghetti strap garments, tank tops, racer-back, muscle shirts, mesh tops or altered dresses or pants with slits, and any other garments revealing the midriff is not permitted.
-Shoulders on blouses must be at least 3 inches wide. - Girl's hair shall be styled and worn so that the eyes are visible.
-Excessive or distracting make-up or hair color is not permitted.
+Shoulders on blouses must be at least 3 inches wide.
+Off-the-shoulder blouses or bare-back blouses are not permitted - Girl's hair shall be styled and worn so that the eyes are visible.
+Excessive or distracting makeup or hair color is not permitted.
 Hair color must be of naturally occurring color in the human genome.
-Other hair colors such as purple, green, etc. are distracting and a violation of the dress code. - Makeup and jewelry shall be in good taste and not disruptive.
+Other hair colors such as purple, green, etc. are distracting and a violation of the dress code.
+Notches in the eyebrows are not acceptable.

+- Makeup and jewelry shall be in good taste and not disruptive.
 They shall not constitute a safety hazard or distraction to others.
 Visible body-piercing adornments are allowed on the ears only.
 Ear gauging is not permitted.
-Non-approved adornments must be removed (not covered) and spacers are prohibited. - Explicit or insinuative apparel that is distracting, vulgar, or that advertises alcoholic beverages, tobacco, drugs, sex, or violence is prohibited.

-- Wearing hats/caps or hoodies in any school building during school hours is prohibited. - Visible tattoos are unacceptable at school and all school-sponsored events.
+Non-approved adornments must be removed (not covered) and spacers are prohibited. - Explicit or insinuative apparel that is distracting, vulgar, or that advertises alcoholic beverages, tobacco, drugs, sex, or violence is prohibited. - Wearing hats/caps or hoodies in any school building during school hours is prohibited. - Visible tattoos are unacceptable at school and all school-sponsored events.